 Need to learn how to drain a washing machine so that you can diagnose a problem with your appliance?
-Whether it’s a long running issue that you need to fix or a teething problem with a new machine, knowing how to stop the water flow in order to get in there for fixes is an invaluable skill, and relatively easy to do.
+Whether it’s a long-running issue that you need to fix or a teething problem with a new machine, knowing how to stop the water flow in order to get in there for fixes is an invaluable skill and relatively easy to do.
 The upside?
-You’ll avoid a mess of water and get more quickly to the resolution you want.
+You’ll avoid a mess of water and get to the resolution you want more quickly.

-Even the best front load washers can run into problems sometimes, so if your machine has given up mid-cycle, then your first problem is getting rid of all of that sitting water.
-Below we will discuss exactly how to do that without needing to call in an expert to save you money.
+Even the best washing machines can run into problems sometimes, so if your machine has given up mid-cycle, then your first problem is getting rid of all of that sitting water.
+Below, we will discuss exactly how to do that without needing to call in an expert to save you money.
 Remember that each washing machine may differ, especially if your model is a little older, so be sure to check your specific manual before you dive in.

 1. Turn off your power and water

-It might sound like a no-brainer, but it’s the most important step - turn off the power to your machine, and check it’s properly been stopped.
-You can also turn the water off if you’re dealing with a lot of sitting water in the machine, to prevent even more from getting stuck in there.
+It might sound like a no-brainer, but it’s the most important step—turn off the power to your machine and check it’s properly stopped.
+You can also turn off the water if you’re dealing with a lot of sitting water in the machine to prevent even more water from getting stuck in there.

 2. Get to the back of your machine

-After unplugging, if you need to, pull out your machine into a space so that you have a better view of the mechanisms at the back.
-Then get to grips with the hoses you’re working with; there should be one hose (the water hose) that delivers water for your cycle, and another (the drain hose) that takes it away.
+After unplugging, if necessary, pull your machine out into a space so that you have a better view of the mechanisms at the back.
+Then, get to grips with the hoses you’re working with; there should be one hose (the water hose) that delivers water for your cycle and another (the drain hose) that takes it away.

 3. Disconnect the drain hose